computourist/ESP8266-MQTT-client/README.md

 - pin 0 is connected to a button that switches to GND, pullup to VCC
 - pin 2 is connected to LED and current limiting resistor to GND

-Version 1.0 by computourist@gmail.com May 2016
+Version 1.2 by computourist@gmail.com June 2016